HPE-Legobricks/cal-eStore/README.md

 We have used the jMeter Graphical Server performance testing tool which is an Open Source testing software.
 More detail about the [performance testing](./Contributing Documents/N.4_Performance Testing.pdf) is attached.
 This testing was conducted on a minimum capacity server.

+## DevOps Automation

+The details of our Continuous Integration architecture are found in our [Technical Approach to DevOps Automation](./Contributing Documents/Technical Approach DevOps Automation.pdf) attachment.
+In this document you will find the details for items o, p, q, and r.

-### (o) Automated integration testing for IaaS or PaaS code deployment
+### (o) Continuous Integration pipeline for IaaS or PaaS code deployment

-We used the following tools to automate integration
+We used the following tools for our Continuous Integration pipeline:
-testing:

-* Jenkins to orchestrate continuous integration
+* Jenkins to orchestrate Continuous Integration

 * GitHub to retrieve source code